 The Federal Ministry of Foreign Affairs regularly updates travel warnings also related to COVID-19.
 Information is provided in German.

-The Federal Ministry of Education, Science and Research has set up a special crisis management system in order to provide all stakeholders with comprehensive and regularly updated information within its remit on the latest developments in the COVID-19 outbreak.
-Information and recommendations for schools, students, staff and researchers are available in German and English.
+The Federal Ministry of Education, Science and Research offers information and recommendations for schools, students, staff and researchers in German and English.

 Additional information on COVID-19 can be found via the following links:

-While there are currently no reports of major delays on public transport, travellers are advised to check with Austrian Federal Railways for information regarding any disruptions to service.
+While there are currently no reports of major delays on public transport, visitors are advised to check with Austrian Federal Railways for information regarding any disruptions to service.

-Travellers must carry their passport when crossing all borders and are advised to carry photo identification at all times when travelling within Austria.
+All visitors to Austria, must carry their passport when crossing all borders, and are advised to carry photo identification at all times, when travelling within Austria.
 The Embassy recommends carrying a copy of your passport.